7 Dec 2021

 During a New Moon (and in the days immediately before and after it) the sky's the darkest of all the phases, making it one of the best times to stargaze.
 While beautiful in its own right, light pollution from the moon can obstruct your view of the stars.

-The next New Moon will actually be the first one of 2022, so mark your calendars for Sunday, January 2!
+The next New Moon will be Wednesday, March 2, so mark your calendars!
 In addition to watching out for the New Moon, you can also plan your stargazing around celestial events.
-These are the remaining ones to check out before year’s end:
+These are some sky events occuring during the early part of 2022:

 If stargazing is new to you, or you’re just not quite sure where to go to see out-of-this-world spectacles, we’ve pulled a small list together of some of our favorite places to stargaze along the Blue Ridge Parkway: